 The Reuters news agency said the deal was a long way from done as it would require participation of all the lender's creditors in order for it to work.
 But its effect was to avoid a flood of legal action in the wake of Sunday's announcement that San Juan would only be able to pay the interest portion of Puerto Rico's debt.

-is struggling under the weight of $70 billion (61 billion euros) in debt, a staggering 45-percent poverty rate and a shrinking population.
+The US territory is struggling under the weight of $70 billion (61 billion euros) in debt, a staggering 45-percent poverty rate and a shrinking population.

 Governor Alejandro Garcia Padilla said Puerto Rico had to default on its debt because it needed the money to keep critical services running, such as health care and schools.